I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 “The lady by the piano seemed to think you were handsome enough all busted up.
 Women like scars.
 This might be a good chance for some more.”

 I laughed, a bit too loudly.
 If only he knew the scars I carried.
-There was such a thing as too many.
+There was such a thing as too many of them.
 “I’m even better-looking without these bruises,” I joked as I reached across the table and introduced myself, “Jedidiah Smith.”

 He looked at my hand for a moment before shaking it firmly.
 “Jedidiah Smith…” he said the name slowly, as though suspecting it was fake.
 “I’m Wesley Clemmons.”